ResidentMario/geoplot/CONTRIBUTING.md

 `geoplot` depends on one set of requirements for installation and usage, and another (augmented) set of requirements for development.
 Both require [`conda`](https://conda.io/) to work.
-The easiest way to get a development environment set up is to run `conda install --file devenv.yml` out of the `envs` directory.
+The easiest way to get a development environment set up is to run `conda env create -f devenv.yml` out of the `envs` directory.

 This should install all necessary dependencies.
 If it fails, you will need to localize a few yourself.
 Use the packages listed in `devenv.yml` as a guide.